 Another observer calculated he could inflate three 1,000 gram balloons and jump off the roof of the barracks at Cudde and float like Mary Poppins with her parasol.
 I think he miscalculated.
 I figured the three balloons had the lifting capacity of maybe half a pound.

 One time the range officer was really ticked his pilots were missing the targets, and he blamed my PIBAL obs.
 He called me to the tower and reamed me out, told me I had five minutes to get him fresh winds, implied correct winds.
 That presented a problem.
 It would take me at least two minutes to get down from the tower and to our balloon shed, and that would be running.
 Then you have to fill the balloons at a certain rate, which was quite slow, and I have no idea why.
 We ignored that rule anyway.
 Tracking the balloon would take at least another eight minutes, and plotting the winds would take another five or so.
 That was well over my allotted five minutes.
 I had a choice: lie and make something up, or do it right?
 I took the high ground.
 I figured if he wanted my stripes because I did it right, I would be OK with my DETCO (Detachment Commander).
 I gave him fresh winds that indicated little change from the previous obs and never heard about it again.

-The clever boys at Cuddyback, thus warned, cranked up the gain on the electronic scoring system.
+The clever boys at Cuddeback thus warned, cranked up the gain on the electronic scoring system.
 They had it high enough, if the 20mm round hit the dirt anywhere in southern California, it would score as a hit.
-The CO shot real well that day and called and apologized to the Cuddy crew when he got back to George.
+The CO shot really well that day and called and apologized to the Cudde crew when he got back to George.
 He then proceeded to ream out his pilots for their lousy shooting.